webplatform/docs-wpd/Architecture/index.md

 A couple more notes:

 # I don't think prefixed properties such as '-webkit-radial-gradient' would have separate entries, e.g.  'docs/css/properties/-webkit-radial-gradient'.
 Rather, '-webkit-radial-gradient' is part of the browser support information for 'radial-gradient', so should be included as part of that document.
 # I am not sure where tools and other technologies by non-browser vendors should exactly fit in.
 I guess this depends on what technology they are related to.
 For example, Adobe browser labs would perhaps go in the standards-related tools section, and be referenced from the html/css/js etc sections, as it does help with all of those.
-But there are probably more difficult examples to contend with.
+But there are probably more difficult examples to contend with.}}

 * general-concepts
 ** general-concepts / IA